 What type of panel is best for your installation?

 As you’re choosing the type of solar panel you’d like for your system, much of your decision will come down to the specifics of your property and situation.
 Monocrystalline, polycrystalline, and thin-film panels each have their own advantages and disadvantages, and the solution you should move forward with depends on your property and your goals for the solar project.

-Property owners with a lot of space for solar panels can save money upfront by installing lower efficiency, lower-cost polycrystalline panels.
+Homeowners with a lot of space for solar panels can save money upfront by installing lower-efficiency, lower-cost polycrystalline panels.
 If you have limited space available and are looking to maximize your electric bill savings, you can do so by installing high-efficiency, monocrystalline solar panels.

-As far as thin-film panels go, it’s most common to choose this type of solar panel if you’re installing on a large, commercial roof that cannot handle the additional weight of traditional solar equipment.
-These types of roofs can also afford the lower efficiencies of thin-film panels because they have more area to place them on.
+As far as thin-film panels go, it’s most common to choose this type of solar panel if you’re installing a large, commercial roof that can’t handle the additional weight of traditional solar equipment.
+These roofs can also afford the lower efficiencies of thin-film panels because they have more roof space to place them on.
 Additionally, thin-film panels can sometimes be a useful solution for portable solar systems, like on RVs or boats.

 Start your solar journey today with EnergySage